 Description

-Vegetative lines involve the planting of lines of vetiver grass following the contour lines, along stream banks and roadsides, in order to create a hedge.
+Vegetative lines involve the planting of lines of vetiver grass following the contour lines, along stream banks and roadsides, to create a hedge.
 These hedges act like semi-permeable barriers, aimed to hinder surface erosion as they slow down run-off and retain sediments picked up by excess rainwater.
-This set-up improves water infiltration and helps to increase the ground moisture level.
-Their root systems also help stabilize the soil and prevent further soil erosion.
+This setup improves water infiltration and helps to increase the ground moisture level.
+Their root systems also help stabilise the soil and prevent further soil erosion.
+Thus this provides increased stabilisation of embankments, gully erosion, roads and slopes.
+Furthermore, water runoff and soil runoff reductions are observed, at around 57% and 80% respectively.

 Very similar to the intervention described above is the so-called “Vegetative lines with cactus”.
 This intervention is based on the same principle as the Vegetative lines with vetiver grass, but it is suitable for drier environmental conditions (0 – 600mm).
 Like some other interventions, over time, this type of intervention can lead to the formation of terraces due to tillage and water erosion between the hedges.